MaeRaDP/403_CMPUTPSYCH/Assignment8/README.md

 end_trial_msg = "End of trial"
 block_text = visual.TextStim(win, text = block_msg)
 end_trial_text = visual.TextStim(win, text = end_trial_msg)

+#-instruction text using psychopy functions (Press A if image on left and L if image on right)
+instruction_msg = "You will be presented with different images on the screen.
+Press A if the image is presented on the left side of the screen or L if the image is presented on the right side of the screen.
+Please press any key to begin." instruction_text = visual.TextStim(win, text = instruction_msg)

 #-define stimuli using psychopy functions
 fix_text = visual.TextStim(win, text = "+")